-Amigos de la comunidad: curso de aprendizaje-servicio en español (Cognella Academic Publishing: San Diego, CA, 2020) is a textbook for students volunteering in their local Spanish-speaking communities.
+Amigos de la comunidad: Curso de aprendizaje-servicio en español (Cognella Academic Publishing: San Diego, CA, 2020) is a textbook for students volunteering in their local Spanish-speaking communities.
 The book introduces learners to grammatical content used in different Spanish registers and real-life settings.
-This unique interactive textbook is intended for intermediate to advanced students of Spanish, who wish to enhance their language skills while participating in service-learning projects.
-Each chapter has three readings covering useful vocabulary and different grammatical structures that will improve students’ language skills.
-All chapters offer websites with community liaisons and community engagement activities related to each lesson.
-At the end of each chapter, there is a cultural analysis and a written task.
-The student-centered approach includes in-class presentations, reflections, dialogues, case studies, grammar, and vocabulary for students in the legal, public health, information technology, social work, human resources, business, and education.
+This unique interactive textbook is intended for intermediate to advanced Spanish students who wish to enhance their language skills while participating in service-learning projects.
 Topics have been grouped according to students’ target area of community service.
-This book is ideal for mixed and immersion classes.
-Native/Heritage Spanish learners can expand their registers while second language learners can understand how to speak in Spanish in a culturally appropriate way.
+This textbook is ideal for mixed and immersion classes.
+Native/Heritage Spanish learners can expand their registers while second language learners develop their abilities to speak Spanish in a culturally appropriate way.
 The final chapter focuses on how students have impacted their communities and how service-learning have advanced their academic experience and personal lives.

 Europa y el proyecto de su integración han sido el motor de transformaciones políticas y sociales beneficiosas al mismo tiempo que resultaban la coartada perfecta para otras fuertemente cuestionadas.
 Desde hace más de un siglo, ese ideal y sus realizaciones han generado sueños y pesadillas, respuestas racionales y afectivas tanto a favor como en contra.
 Su ambigüedad sigue provocando controversias también en ámbitos ajenos a la esfera institucional.
 Mediante el estudio riguroso de un variado corpus cultural (ensayo, televisión, fotografía, poesía, novela, "performance", teatro) este libro presenta una historia de las resistencias españolas a una idea que ha emocionado, frustrado, alarmado e inspirado a intelectuales y artistas tan distintos como María Zambrano o Santiago Sierra.